Jemima Kirke Biography: In Her Own Words – Exclusive Video, News, Photos

 JEMIMA KIRKE BIOGRAPHY: PERSONAL LIFE, CHILDREN, DATING, ACTIVISM

 In 2015, Kirke shared that she had an abortion in college in a public service announcement with the Center for Reproductive Rights.
 Kirke shared that she faced the challenge of affording the abortion and ultimately went under the procedure with no anesthesia.
-The project was aimed towards reducing stigma surrounding abortion and to advocate for reproductive healthcare.
+The project was aimed towards reducing the stigma surrounding abortion and advocating for reproductive healthcare.

 JEMIMA KIRKE BIOGRAPHY: FREQUENTLY ASKED QUESTIONS

 Is Jemima Kirke married?
 Jemima Kirke was formerly married to lawyer Michael Mosberg.
 They announced their split in January 2017.

 Does Jemima Kirke have kids?
 Jemima Kirke has two children, daughter Rafaella Israel and son Memphis Kirke.